 Transactions between the Company and the related parties occurred during the ordinary course of business and were in accordance with the Company's usual commercial terms and conditions.

-(a) Transactions with Directors and key management personnel
+(a) Transactions with Directors

 i.
 Shareholdings of Directors and interested parties in Finance Corporation Limited ii.
 Remuneration of Directors